We’ve all heard the word “unprecedented” way too often this year, but it’s a fitting description for the surging price of lumber across the country.

 The extreme spike in costs comes from a short supply and big demand.
 Real estate investors – particularly those in new residential construction – are finding that their projects are more expensive and taking longer than expected.

-Prices for basic framing lumber have skyrocketed, costing up to twice as much than at the beginning of the year.
+Prices for basic framing lumber have skyrocketed, costing up to twice as much as at the beginning of the year.
 Staples like two-by-fours are hard to find.
 Builders are lining up outside of lumber yards every morning, hoping to get whatever is in stock to keep their projects moving forward.
 It’s a situation that’s shocking even longtime lumber industry veterans who are used to somewhat erratic markets for their products.

 While lumber is getting hit hardest, other construction materials are not immune.
 One retailer reported that window packages that usually take 10 days are now taking three weeks due to virus-related shutdowns at the factory.